Kansas City Chiefs vs. Buffalo Bills NFL Week 5 Odds, Plays and Insights for October 10, 2021

 - The Chiefs have covered the spread once this season when favored by 3.5 points or more (in four chances).

-- Kansas City's games this year have hit the over on three of four set point totals (75%).
+- Kansas City's games this year have hit the over three times in four opportunities (75%).

 - Kansas City is 1-3 against the spread and 2-2 overall this season when the team scores more than 11 points.

-- In games that Kansas City amasses more than 216.8 yards, the team is 1-3 against the spread and 2-2 overall.
+- In games that Kansas City piles up over 216.8 yards, the team is 1-3 against the spread and 2-2 overall.

-- The Chiefs have turned the ball over seven times this season, four fewer than the Bills have forced (11).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with the Bills.